EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Mohammad Khabbazian.
 I am working with Professor Tian Zheng on neural activity time series.

 Dan Simpson.
 Posterior mode computation for transformed parameters.

+Andrew.
+Coauthors needed to write bayesplot paper for JRSS with Jonah and Andrew.